 The agency must give the Information Commissioner a summary of every review as soon as practicable after the review is completed.

-Section 55 exempts an agency from notifying both individuals and the Information Commissioner to the extent that providing notifications otherwise required would likely prejudice:
+Section 55 exempts an agency from notifying both individuals and the Information Commissioner to the extent that providing those notifications would likely prejudice:

 There must be more than a mere possibility of the prejudice occurring; it must be more likely than not to occur.

 This exemption is not confined to criminal investigations by law enforcement agencies such as the Queensland Police Service.
-It can apply to any investigation which may result in a prosecution, for example, investigations:
+It can apply to any investigation which may result in a prosecution, for example:

 The investigation or proceedings can be at any stage of the process.
 Finalised investigation or proceedings, however, would not enliven this exemption.